sfield2/NSJ_computervision/README.md

 There are two main scripts fieldanddean2026.qmd and fieldanddean2026.ipny.
 The first is a Quarto markdown document that includes code to perform all of the data scraping and image creation steps reported in the manuscript.
 The second is a Jupyter Notebook that includes code to perfrom the computer vision training and deployment.

 fieldanddean2026.qmd performs the following steps:
-1.
-2.
+1. Import `R` and `Python` dependencies
+2. Import custom R-functions and establish directories
-3.
+3. Import Study Region Shapefiles

-fieldanddean2026.qmd performs the followings teps:
+4. Import Elevation Data
+5. Train PyTorch Classifier on Training Data (MVNP Sites)
+6. Deploy PyTorch Classifier

 # Directory Strucutre
-1. fieldanddean2026.qmd:
+1. fieldanddean2026.qmd: `R` and `Python` scripts to conduct analyses
-2. fieldanddean2026.ipny:
-3. data-raw/: Directory containing un-processed datasets used in the analysis.
+2. DATA/: Directory containing un-processed datasets used in the analysis.
 Not archived on Github, as many of these data are quite large.
-4. data-derived/: Directory containing processed datasets created in the analysis.
-5. figures/: Directory containing figures used in the manuscript.
+4. FIGURES/: Directory containing low resolution figures used in the manuscript.
-6. tables/: Directory containing tabular data used in the manuscript.
+5. TABLES/: Directory containing tabular outputs used in the manuscript.
-7. README.Rmd
+6. README.Rmd: This `README` file

 # Citation
 When using the code included in this research compenidum, please cite all of the following: